 Before you begin, the next slides explain three big issues involved in climate justice.
 Please think carefully and critically about these and do your own research.
-How you will represent these ideas in your art is your decision.
+How you will represent these ideas in your art and creative writing is your decision.
 We look forward to seeing it.